-After due consideration of all pertinent information and alternatives, the DNR has reached the following final finding and decision: To offer for sale approximately 37.6 acres of spruce to provide sawlogs and fuelwood as proposed in Alternative 1 and described in the PBIF.
-The DOF finds that this decision satisfies the objectives stated in this document and it is in the best interest of the State to proceed with this action under its authority of AS 38.05.035(e) (Powers and Duties of the Director) & AS 38.05.110-120; 11 AAC 71 (Timber Sale Statutes and Regulations; and AS 41.17.010-.950 and 11 AAC 95 (Forest Resources and Practices Statutes and Regulations).
+After due consideration of all pertinent information and alternatives, the DNR has reached the following decision: To offer for sale approximately 35 acres of birch to provide fuelwood as proposed in Alternative 1 and described in the PBIF.
+The DOF finds that this final decision satisfies the objectives stated in this document and it is in the best interest of the State to proceed with this action under its authority of AS 38.05.035(e) (Powers and Duties of the Director) & AS 38.05.110-120; 11 AAC 71 (Timber Sale Statutes and Regulations; and AS 41.17.010-.950 and 11 AAC 95 (Forest Resources and Practices Statutes and Regulations).